aiven/go-api-schemas/CONTRIBUTING.md

 ## Welcome

-Contributions are very welcome on go-api-schemas.
-When contributing please keep this in mind:
+Contributions are very welcome to go-api-schemas.
+When contributing, please keep the following in mind:

 - Open an issue to discuss new bigger features.
 - Write code consistent with the project style and make sure the tests are passing.